SHEscher/research-project/research-project-comprehensive/{{cookiecutter.project_slug}}/code/README.md

 ## Codebase

 *Refer to the corresponding code/scripts written for the analysis/simulation/etc.
 Which languages (Python, R, Matlab, ...) were used?
-Are there specific package versions, which one should take care of?
+Are there specific package versions that one should take care of?
 Or is there a container (e.g., Docker) or virtual environment?*

 ### Python

 Python code (in the structure of a python package) is stored in `./code/{{ cookiecutter.project_slug }}/`

-To install the research code as package, run the following code in the project root directory:
+To install the research code as a package, run the following code in the project root directory:

 ```shell
 pip install -e ".[develop]"